RxJS-CN/RxJS-Ultimate-CN/error-handling.md

 In this case we get 'crash' and 'patchedMerged completed'.
 Ok so we reach complete but it still doesn't give us the values from `goodStream$`.
 So better approach but still not good enough.

+**Patch it better**
+So adding the `catch()` operator after the `merge()` ensured the stream completed but it wasn't good enough.
+Let's try to change the placement of `catch()`, pre merge.

+And voila, we get values, our error emits its error message as a new nice Observable and we get completion.

+**Gotcha**
+It matters where the `catch()` is placed.

+#### Survival of the fittest
+There is another scenario that might be of interest.
+The above scenario assumes you want everything emitted, error messages, values, everything.

+What if that is not the case, what if you only care about values from streams that behave?
+Let's say thats your case, there is an operator for that `onErrorResumeNext()`